helena-intel/openvino/docs/get_started/get_started.md

 ## Demo Scripts

-The demo scripts in `/opt/intel/openvino_2021/deployment_tools/demo` give you a starting point to learn the OpenVINO workflow.
+The demo scripts in `/opt/intel/openvino_2021/deployment_tools/demo` give you a starting point for learning the OpenVINO workflow.
 These scripts automatically perform the workflow steps to demonstrate running inference pipelines for different scenarios.
 The demo steps let you see how to:
 * Compile several samples from the source files delivered as part of the OpenVINO toolkit.
 * Download trained models.
+* Convert the models to IR (Intermediated Representation format used by OpenVINO™) with Model Optimizer.
 * Perform pipeline steps and see the output on the console.

 > **NOTE**: You must have Internet access to run the demo scripts.
-If your Internet access is through a proxy server, make sure the operating system environment proxy information is configured.

 The demo scripts can run inference on any [supported target device](https://software.intel.com/en-us/openvino-toolkit/hardware).
-Although the default inference device is CPU, you can use the `-d` parameter to change the inference device.
+Although the default inference device (i.e., processor) is the CPU, you can use the `-d` parameter to specify another inference device.
 The general command to run the scripts looks as follows:

 ```sh
 ./<script_name> -d [CPU, GPU, MYRIAD, HDDL]
 ```

-Before running the demo applications on Intel® Processor Graphics or on an Intel® Neural Compute Stick 2 device, you must complete the additional configuration steps.
+Before running the demo applications on Intel® Processor Graphics or on an Intel® Neural Compute Stick 2 device, you must complete additional configuration steps.
 For details, see:
 * Steps for Intel® Processor Graphics (GPU) section in the [installation instructions](../install_guides/installing-openvino-linux.md)
-* Steps for Intel® Neural Compute Stick 2 section in the [installation instructions](../install_guides/installing-openvino-linux.md).
+* Steps for Intel® Neural Compute Stick 2 section in the [installation instructions](../install_guides/installing-openvino-linux.md)

-The following paragraphs describe each demo script.
+The following sections describe each demo script.

 ### Image Classification Demo Script
 The `demo_squeezenet_download_convert_run` script illustrates the image classification pipeline.

 The script:
 1. Downloads a SqueezeNet model.
-2. Runs the Model Optimizer to convert the model to the IR.
+2. Runs the Model Optimizer to convert the model to the IR format used by OpenVINO™.
 3. Builds the Image Classification Sample Async application.
 4. Runs the compiled sample with the `car.png` image located in the `demo` directory.

-**LINUX**
+***There will be a "Linux" language tab for each code block or code section.***

 <details>
     <summary><strong>Click for an example of running the Image Classification demo script</strong></summary>